OkayAbedin/medbox/old/KY024_GUIDE.md

-# KY-024 Hall Effect Sensor Guide for MedBox
+# KY-024 Hall Effect Sensor Guide for CareBox

 ## About the KY-024 Module